gabipayan/Module-1-Challenge/03-JavaScript/01-Activities/24-Stu_Object-Methods/README.md

 ## Expected Behavior

-When a name is stored in the `chosenPet` variable, a message should log to the console indicating whether the pet is available and whether it is a dog or a cat.
-If the pet is not available, a message should indicate that and suggest the shelter's featured cat and dog.
-No errors should be returned.
+When a name is stored in the `chosenPet` variable, a message should log to the console indicating the name stored in `chosenPet`.
+The message should also indicate whether the pet is a dog or a cat and indicate the availability of the dog or cat.If the pet is unavailable, display a message suggesting the shelter's featured animal, which is the first listed cat or dog.

 ## Actual Behavior